Gerald O'Hara: Apostolic Delegate to Great Britain

 On June 8, 1954, O'Hara was named apostolic delegate to Great Britain.
 As apostolic delegate, his jurisdiction also included Malta, Gibraltar, and Bermuda.
 In May 1958, O'Hara was admitted to St. Anthony at Cheam Hospital in London with a severe case of bronchial pneumonia after returning to the United Kingdom from a foreign trip.

-Drained by his dual duties as papal diplomat and diocesan bishop, he resigned as Bishop of Savannah on November 12, 1959; he was named titular archbishop of Pessinus by Pope John XXIII on the same date.
-In 1960, O'Hara became the first papal representative to visit the British Houses of Parliament in more than 400 years.
+Drained by his dual duties as papal diplomat and diocesan bishop, O'Hara resigned as bishop of Savannah on November 12, 1959; he was named titular archbishop of Pessinus by Pope John XXIII on the same date.
+In 1960, O'Hara became the first papal representative to visit the British House of Parliament in more than 400 years.

-Death
+Death and legacy

 Gerald O'Hara died on July 16, 1963, from a heart attack at his residence in the Wimbledon section of London, aged 68.
 His requiem mass was celebrated by Archbishop John Heenan at Westminster Cathedral in London.
 His body was then flown back to Philadelphia, where he is buried in the crypt of the Cathedral of Saints Peter and Paul.